alshival/openAI-Discord-Bot/README.md

 Are you a parseltongue?
 Do you speak python? 🐍🔥📚📊⏰🎵🌟💻

 This Discord bot harnesses the power of OpenAI's `gpt-3.5-turbo` model and provides additional functionalities like writing and executing code, generating data visualizations from `.CSV` files 📊📈, setting reminders ⏰🔔, playing music 🎵🎶, and more.
-It now also includes Discord Interpreter, which allows you to create financial charts using yfinance and mix charts with regression lines, as well as Data Interpreter, which generates charts using your data.
+It now also includes **Discord Interpreter**, which allows you to manage files on your computer, create financial charts using yfinance and more using natural language.
+This bot also includes a tool called, **Datall-Ee**, which generates charts using data in your `.CSV` files.
 The code used to generate the image is returned as well, so that the data on the charts can be vetted. 📈📉📊🔍

 Created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
 Whether it's for personal use, a group of friends, a study group, or project management, this bot has got you covered. 🌟🚀💻🎉